Membrane Structure Results in Selective Permeability

 5. Membrane Sidedness: Built with Direction

-This asymmetry is established during synthesis:
+• Asymmetry is established during synthesis:

-In the Golgi, those carbohydrates are modified.
+• In the Golgi apparatus, these carbohydrates are modified.

 In a Nutshell